jxlarrea/wyoming-voice-match/DESIGN.md

 - Extract ECAPA-TDNN embedding from the region
 - Compare against enrolled speaker's voiceprint via cosine similarity
 - Keep regions with similarity ≥ `threshold * 0.5` (half the verification threshold, more lenient)
-- Concatenate kept regions as the final output
+- If a region is 3s+ and **fails** the check, run rescue scanning (see Stage 3) - the speaker's voice may be buried inside a larger blob of background audio

+**Stage 3 - Sub-region scanning (for regions 3s+):**

+Applies in two cases:

+*Edge trimming* - when a long region passes Stage 2, a sliding window (1.5s window, 0.5s step) scans the entire region.
+The longest contiguous run of windows matching the speaker determines the trim boundaries.
+The trim threshold is the midpoint between the extraction threshold and the region's overall similarity score, which adapts to the actual signal quality.
+This removes TV/background audio that got bundled at the edges because energy levels never dropped long enough to create a gap.

+*Rescue scanning* - when a long region fails Stage 2 (the speaker's voice is diluted by surrounding background audio), the same sliding window scans for sub-segments that match.
+Uses the full verification threshold (`self.threshold`) since a genuine voice window should score near verification levels.
+This rescues short commands (e.g., "what time is it") spoken over continuous background noise.

+The final output is the concatenation of all kept (and potentially trimmed/rescued) regions.

 **Why this works:** The user's voice near the mic produces embeddings matching their voiceprint (similarity 0.20-0.55).
 TV speakers produce completely different embeddings (similarity -0.04 to 0.07).
 The voiceprint comparison cleanly separates these regardless of volume overlap.
+The sub-region scanning handles cases where energy analysis merges the speaker's voice with background audio into a single region.

 **Key parameters:**
 - Frame size for energy analysis: 50ms
 - Gap bridging: 300ms (joins speech regions separated by brief pauses)
 - Minimum region length for embedding: 1.0s (shorter segments produce unreliable embeddings)
 - Extraction similarity threshold: `VERIFY_THRESHOLD * 0.5` (default 0.10)
+- Sub-region scan minimum region length: 3.0s
+- Sub-region scan window: 1.5s, step: 0.5s
+- Trim threshold: midpoint of extraction threshold and region similarity
+- Rescue threshold: `VERIFY_THRESHOLD` (full verification threshold)
 - Noise floor: 10th percentile of frame RMS × 5, minimum 500

 ### AudioStop Synchronization